 For those who want to find out more about the current issues impacting our Places, we highly recommend the Connected Places Catapult Podcast.
-You will hear Greg Clark conduct a series of interviews, one of which is with Dr Julie Grail who talks extensively on her thoughts on the future of the High Street.
-The podcasts go beyond Real Estate to consider a wide variety of Place issues: https://cp.catapult.org. uk/2020/08/06/connected-places-podcasthttps://cp.catapult.org. uk/2020/08/06/connected-places-podcast-season-one/
+Not only will you hear Greg Clark conduct a series of interviews, one of these is with Dr Julie Grail -who talks extensively on her thoughts on the future of the High Street.
+The podcasts go beyond Real Estate to consider a wide variety of Place issues: https://cp.catapult.org.uk/2020/08/06/connected-places-podcast-season-one/